CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 and multiple fixes have been... *well, fixed*.
 Some of those changes are well worth highlighting.

-**Some of those points might get a little technical**, but they may be useful for modders who want to be mindful of keeping compatibility with SilentPatch, or are looking for tips on how to make their projects apply code patches in a more resilient way.
+**Some of those points might get a little technical**, but they may be useful for modders who want to be mindful of keeping compatibility with SilentPatch or are looking for tips on how to make their projects apply code patches in a more resilient way.

 * The most severe regression introduced by SilentPatch has finally been addressed.
 Ever since the first build,